Roblox: 2021–2025: Public listing and platform

+2026–present

+Starting with certain countries as like Australia, New Zealand and the Netherlands in December 2025 and globally in January 2026, Roblox made age verification mandatory to communicate on the platform in any capacity.
+These changes came after Roblox was faced with multiple lawsuits and controversies regarding perceived child safety issues on the platform.
+A $12 million settlement served as a model for platform accountability, where funds were allocated for youth programs and law enforcement.
+Non-encrypted messaging for user safety was also part of the agreement terms.

+In June 2026, the platform introduced more age-based restrictions by dividing user accounts into different tiers of Roblox: "Roblox Kids" (available to users under the age of 9), "Roblox Select" (for users 9 to 15), and standard Roblox (for users 16 and over).
+If a user does not verify their age, they are restricted to only playing games with an age rating of 9+ or lower.
+Age estimation or verification has also become mandatory to publish a game.
+A port of Roblox for the PlayStation 5 was released on April 14, 2026.
+Roblox Premium was replaced by Roblox Plus in May 2026.

 Community and culture

 As of February 2025, Roblox has reported over 85.3 million daily active users.
 According to the company, the monthly player base includes half of all American children under the age of 16.
 In addition to traditional games, the platform also hosts social hangout places; players have used the platform to express political activism, with some users declaring their support for the George Floyd protests and Black Lives Matter, and some using the platform to perform activities that were paused by COVID-19 lockdowns like religious processions.
 Roblox's original sound effect for when a character died, often transcribed and titled as the "oof" sound effect, became a popular internet meme.
 The sound was originally produced for the video game Messiah (2000), and it was replaced in 2022 after Roblox and the sound's producer entered a copyright dispute.
 In July 2025, the sound effect was officially reinstated back to Roblox, having gained the rights to use the audio.
+A hyperpop-based music scene, known as "Robloxcore", became popular online after several artists uploaded their music to the game in late 2020.